fullstackedorg/docs/docs/guides/packages.md

 After every installation of new package, your `package.json` will be updated with this newly added package plus it’s version.
 You can always edit this file to add, remove packages or modify the versions.

 On the other side, the `lock.json` file is generated from a successful installation process. **DO NOT MODIFY THIS FILE**.
 It makes sure all the dependencies your project needs, both direct and indirect, work together smoothly.
 Plus, it speeds up fresh installations significantly.
+When your project is runs before having run `npm install` in the terminal beforehand.
+FullStacked will check with the `lock.json` if all dependencies are there before trying to bundle and launch the project.

 ![BlockNote image](https://img.fullstacked.org/Screenshot-2025-02-23-at-10.26.46-AM.png)